-- 11. Organize Highway Manager's Working Group meetings with relevant local, county, and state highway personnel to identify shared stream/road concerns and evaluate opportunities to support coordinated effort to use best management practices.
-Provide guidelines for "repairs" of streams and drainage systems with best management practices advocated by the AWSMP to reduce risk of further instability (2-3 per year). - 12.
-Provide SMIP funds for highway and infrastructure management projects with benefits to water quality and stream system integrity. - 13.
-Design and implement a training program for Highway Department and contractor staff on stream process and best practices for working in and around streams. - a.
-Conduct a training needs assessment to determine the highest priority training needs - b.
-Develop a two-year training plan to support Highway Managers and contractors in implementing stream best management practices. - c.
-Facilitate and implement high priority trainings.
-Depending on the training subject and level of detail desired, trainings may be conducted by AWSMP staff, Cornell Local Roads Program staff, or engineering/consulting firms.
+- 9. Organize Highway Manager's Working Group meetings with relevant local, county, and state highway personnel to identify shared stream/road concerns and evaluate opportunities to support coordinated effort to use best management practices.
+Provide guidelines for "repairs" of streams and drainage systems with best management practices advocated by the AWSMP to reduce risk of further instability (2-3 per year). - 10.
+After validation of the Cornell Culverts Model, develop a user interface that produces sizing information and design alternatives for small road-stream crossings that can be used by highway managers and stream managers to improve hydraulic capacity, geomorphic compatibility, and aquatic organism passage. - 11.
+Offer trainings to Highway Department and contractor staff on stream process and best practices for working in and around streams.
+Annually assess training needs and facilitate and implement high priority trainings.
+Depending on the training subject and level of detail desired, trainings may be conducted by AWSMP staff, Cornell Local Roads Program staff, or engineering/consulting firms. - 14.
+Host a workshop for private road-stream crossing structure owners on how to conduct a multiobjective assessment of their structures.
+Provide attendees with guidance on best management practices for designing or re-designing stream-crossings to reduce the amount of channel instability generated by private structures.